 - The topic has been discussed at public meetings of the Unified Community Advisory Board (UCAB).
 UCAB is the local EPA-sponsored community advisory board reviewing the work by all contractors working on the overall cleanup of groundwater contamination at TARP.

-- Tucson Water prepares an annual Consumer Confidence Report that provides information related to our water quality monitoring efforts, including PFCs.
+- Tucson Water prepares an annual Consumer Confidence Report that provides information related to our water quality monitoring efforts, including PFAS.

-- Water Matters, the monthly newsletter included in monthly Utility Services Statements, will also include an article highlighting this issue in September 2018.
-The newsletter is sent to all 225,000 Tucson Water customers.
+- Water Matters, the monthly newsletter included in monthly Utility Services Statements, included an article highlighting this issue in September 2018.

-- Tucson Water will hold a Facebook Live event in September 2018 to answer questions from the public.
+- Tucson Water held a Facebook Live event in September 2018 to answer questions from the public.

 For more information, call Tucson Water's Public Information and Conservation Office at (520) 791-4331.